zapier/django-knowledge/docs/_build/html/_sources/development.txt

 Development
 ===========

-Right now *django-desk* is still under heavy development.
+Right now *django-knowledge* is still under heavy development.
 We're approaching the full development of this product in the manner described below.